eightfilms/puzzle-shadow/writeup.md

 ## Solution

 We have established that we can't successfully execute the program on 2 conditions, and we showed 1 of the conditions above.
 The other condition is if the constraints fail.
-Since there are two asserts in `main()`.
+There are two assertions in our program, which means there are two constraints.

-In plain English, the two asserts require us to show:
+In plain English, the two assertions require us to show:

 1. that **Alice** is whitelisted, and
 2. that **Alice** can act as **Bob** knowing the above information.